 - Near Childs Power Plant via Forest Roads 708 and 502.

 No permit is required for private parties to run the Verde River; however, with added freedom comes added responsibility.
 While the river may appear calm at river access points, large numbers of wrecked canoes removed from the river testify to the fact that it has its share of hazards.
-Plan ahead, be prepared and practice Leave-No-Trace ethics to leave the Verde just as you found it for those who come after.
+Plan ahead, be prepared and practice Leave-No-Trace ethics to leave the Verde just as you found it for those who come after you.